Technology Roadmapping - Case Study

 Our client, a leading supplier of liquid repellent nano-coating technologies, works directly with original equipment manufacturers to make materials and devices water resistant, improving their reliability and enabling them to survive liquid exposure in everyday accidents.

 Having experienced rapid growth over recent years, the Senior Management Team identified the need for independent support with applying roadmapping to support their future strategic planning.
-They also wanted to incorporate training on the process allowing individuals in the organisation to use the technique for other areas in future.
+They also wanted to incorporate training to the process enabling individuals in the organisation to use the technique for other areas in the future.

 Identifying the challenges